altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 But not every language is best for every idea...
 We have a multitude of languages but they all express ideas.
 Are you with me so far...
-Nod your head if you are, oh good'
+Nod your head if you are, oh good!'
 *He paused, thinking for the words*
 'R::There are some things that do not exist in most languages...
 All languages...